yasdfgr/jlip/README.md

 # jlip
-All about JLIP (Joint Level Interface Protocol) / J-Terminal / JVC Camera Remote
+All about JLIP (Joint Level Interface Protocol) / J-Terminal / JVC Camera Remote I searched for a possible way to control my jvc cams from a local remote controller.

 First of all a collection of ressources that i've found about jvc remote control:
 - jvc-remote Project